 Inertodetrinite particles with reactive semifusinite.
 (Medium rank C bituminous coal, Moijabane Coalfield, Botswana)

-Banded reactive and inert semifusinite; some degree of anisotrophy is visible.
+Banded reactive and inert semifusinite; some degree of anisotropy is visible.
 (Medium rank C bituminous coal, Hwange Coalfield, Zimbabwe)

 PLATE 19: MACERAL GROUP: INERTINITE; Maceral: Secretinite

 Secretinite, a maceral of the inertinite group, exhibits a very characteristic structure.
 It occurs as rounded, oval to oblong, non-cellular forms with variable reflectance, although more typically the reflectance values are high, comparable to those of fusinite.
 The particles may be vesicular or non-vesicular, and are generally far larger than 10 µm, frequently over 100 µm in southern African coals.
 The particles may show characteristic cracking patterns, and the rims may be cracked and/or oxidized, with higher or lower reflectance.
-The cracks or vesicles may be infilled with minerals, or other macerals.
+The cracks or vesicles may be infilled with minerals or other macerals.
 Previously included under the maceral term sclerotinite, secretinite is believed to originate from humic gel secretions from plants, and is clearly differentiated from funginite.
 Secretinite may also be an oxidation product of resin.
 It is differentiated from macrinite by the generally round or equant form and higher relief, and from corpogelinite by the higher reflectance, generally larger size, and presence of vesicles or cracks.

 Secretinite is generally very hard and may show high relief.
 It is fairly common in southern African coals.

-This plate shows a series of non-vesicular secretinite from different southern African coalfields.
+This plate shows a variety of non-vesicular secretinite from different southern African coalfields.

 Plate

-A. Oval shaped secretinite with oxidation cracks and darker rims around the edges.
+A. Oval-shaped secretinite with oxidation cracks and darker rims around the edges.
 (Medium rank D bituminous coal, Takotakwane Coalfield, Botswana)

 Oval to elongated secretinite showing cracks and small vacuoles; the internal features may have been due to high temperature exposure in a wild fire.
 (Medium rank C bituminous coal, Matla Colliery, Witbank Coalfield, South Africa)

-Oval secretinite embedded in a vitrinitc groundmass; note draping structures of surrounding vitrinitic matrix.
+Oval secretinite embedded in a vitrinitic groundmass; note draping structures of surrounding vitrinitic matrix.
 Other more angular fragmented components of different reflectance values could be termed secretinite, or macrinite.
 (Medium rank C bituminous coal, Witbank Coalfield, South Africa)

 Large, oval shaped secretinite exhibiting cracking typical of secretinite.
 (Medium rank C bituminous coal, Hwange Colliery, Zimbabwe)

 Large vitrinite particle with several secretinite particles embedded in the matrix.
-It is evident that the secretinite was deposited in the peat mire as the secretinite particles are affecting the uniformity of the vitrinite layers.
+It is evident that the secretinite was deposited in the peat mire, as the secretinite particles are affecting the uniformity of the vitrinite layers.
 Note scale difference.
 (Medium rank C bituminous coal, Vele, Tuli Coalfield, South Africa)

 PLATE 20: MACERAL GROUP: INERTINITE; Maceral: Secretinite